5 Inference for simple linear regression

 Reject H0 Type I error Correct decision

 A Type I error has occurred if the null hypothesis is actually true, but the p-value is small enough to reject the null hypothesis.
 The probability of making this type of error is the decision-making threshold α.
-This is because P(reject H0|H0 true)=α, the probability of rejecting the null hypothesis given the null is true is α.
+This is because P(reject H0|H0 true)=α, meaning the probability of rejecting the null hypothesis given the null is true is α.

 A Type II error has occurred if the alternative hypothesis is actually true, but we fail to reject the null hypothesis, because the p-value is large.
 Computing the probability of making this type of error is less straightforward.
 It is calculated as 1Power , where the Power=P(reject H0|Ha true).

-In the context of the parks data , a Type I error is concluding that there is a linear relationship between per capita expenditure and playgrounds per 10,000 residents in the model, when there actually isn’t one in the population.
+In the context of the parks data, a Type I error is concluding that there is a linear relationship between per capita expenditure and playgrounds per 10,000 residents in the model, when there actually isn’t one in the population.
 A Type II error is concluding there is no linear relationship between per capita expenditure and playgrounds per 10,000 residents when in fact there is.

 Given the conclusion in , is it possible we’ve made a Type I or Type II error?

-5.7 Relationship between CI and hypothesis test
+5.7 Relationship between confidence intervals and hypothesis tests

 Testing a claim with the two-sided alternative Ha:β10 and decision-making threshold α is equivalent to using the C% confidence interval to evaluate the claim, where C=(1α)×100.
 This means we can also use confidence intervals to evaluate two-sided hypotheses.
 When using a confidence interval to draw conclusions about a claim, we use the following guide:

-• If the null hypothesized value ( 0 based on the tests defined in ) is within the range of the confidence interval, fail to reject H0 at the α - level.
+• If the null hypothesized value ( 0 based on the tests defined in ) is within the range of the confidence interval, fail to reject H0 at the α-level.

-• If the null hypothesized value is not within the range of the confidence interval, reject H0 at the α- level.
+• If the null hypothesized value is not within the range of the confidence interval, reject H0 at the α-level.

 When we reject a null hypothesis, we conclude that there is a statistically significant linear relationship between the response and predictor variables.
 Concluding there is statistically significant relationship between the response and predictor, however, does not necessarily mean that the relationship is practically significant.
 The practical significance, how meaningful the results are in the real world, is determined by the magnitude of the estimated slope of the predictor on the response and what an effect of that magnitude means in the context of the data and analysis question.